 By no means, content should remain of the utmost importance to you.
 No one will follow you unless your posts educate, entertain, or provide at least some value to your readers.
 But there are other things worth your attention.

 Think about consistency in your social media posts, for instance.
-Invest some time to align your logo, bio, colors, typography, and boilerplate.
+Invest some time to align your logo (you can use logo creating tools to make a great one fast), bio, colors, typography, and boilerplate.
 Some companies differentiate their social media styles from the website.
 Here in Pics.io, we use banners with a recognizable color palette when we go online, for example.
 However, brand consistency is still the key and most recognizable attributes have to stay the same.

 As an alternative, you can work on your online tone of voice.
 Specific vocabulary, catch phrases, and appeals to users… Tiffany & Co. has managed to transfer the elegance and chic of its products to social media.
 Just look at the classy and refined language used in the company’s posts: